Bonuan Gueset

 Bonuan Gueset, an urban barangay in Dagupan, is the most populated out of the 3,267 barangays in Region I with 25,390 persons based on 2020 Philippine Census.
 Located in the northern coast of Dagupan, Philippines, it is accounted for about 13.6% of the city's population.
 It is also one of the "Bonuan" barangays of which the world famous Bonuan Bangus (Milkfish) is homed.

 History

-Bonuan Gueset became a Barangay by a virtue Republic Act No. 171, authored by Speaker Perez.
-It was signed into law by President Sergio Osmeña, Sr. on June 20, 1934.
+Bonuan Gueset became a Barangay by a virtue Republic Act No. 170, authored by Speaker Eugenio Perez.
+It was signed into law on June 20, 1934.

 Gen. Douglas MacArthur Luzon Landing

-On this shore, known as Blue Beach in Bonuan Gueset, the first combat troops of the sixth army of the United States of America under the command of General Douglas MacArthur landed on 9 January 1945 to liberate the island of Luzon thus fulfilling his famous promise to the Filipino people: 'I shall return'.
+On this shore, known as Blue Beach in Bonuan Gueset, the first combat troops of the sixth army of the United States of America under the command of General Douglas MacArthur landed on 9 January 1945 to liberate the island of Luzon, thus fulfilling his famous promise to the Filipino people: 'I shall return'.